 1. Identify the pattern of abuse

 First, recognize your parents’ problematic attitude or behavior as emotional abuse.
 Then, determine their pattern of abuse.
 For instance, if they are running low on finances at the end of the month, they may lash out at you in frustration.
 In such cases, keep your interactions with them to a minimum.
-If they initiate a conversation, keep your responses brief and try to leave the room when you suspect that they will start abusing you.
+If they initiate a conversation, keep your responses brief and try to leave the room when you suspect that they will start rejecting you and abusing you.

 2. Change your reaction